berjanjonker/Obsidian-stuff/README.md

 I ended up with a system for personal projects and a few special MOC(Maps of Content) notes for a few things.
 - A new project (e.g. booking a trip) is a note in the root folder of my vault.
 I can easily add stuff and visit the note during the day.
 When it is finished I archive the projects(note) during my weekly review.
 - For some things I use tags to retrieve things at a later point in time.
 I want to get rid of it and slowly converting stuff to MOC notes

+### Books
+Most books I read is from an e-reader.
+I take note on the the e-reader device.
+Once I finished a book, I create a new note in the folder "Books".
+To create a book note I use the book search plugin I listed above (You can follow the readme on their github page to install and connect it with the google books API).
+In the generated note I add all notes from my e-reader.
+In daily notes I place a mention and the main take away for a book

 ### Movies/Documentaries
 I like to store the movies and documentaries I have watched.
 For each movie I have a seperate note in a "Movie" folder.
 In my daily notes I can link to these notes and write down some interesting thoughts about the movie.
 The content of the movie notes are filled automatically.
 Below a step-by-step instruction of my set-up.
 Here you can find my datatable script for a nice overview of all your movies -> [MOC/Movies.md](MOC/Movies.md)